 CJC-1295

-Key takeaway: CJC-1295 produces sustained increases in growth hormone and IGF-1, and is most commonly paired with ipamorelin for synergistic GH release.
+Key takeaway: CJC-1295 without DAC produces sharp, natural-pattern GH pulses and is most commonly stacked with ipamorelin for synergistic growth hormone release.

 Benefits & evidence